BinomialLLC/basis_universal/python/README.md

 Python support is still new and coming online, but is entirely functional.
 The library's pure C (WASM friendly) API's are completely exposed to Python.
+Our next goal is to work on official [Wheels](https://pythonwheels.com/), once the API is settled and more examples are written.

 The Python integration first tries to use native .so's in the basisu_py directory.
 If they don't exist, it tries the slower and single threaded WASM